 Military Family Liaison: Role and Responsibilities

 The role of a Military Family Liaison is to act as a school’s primary point-of-contact for the needs of military families.
-Military-connected students can move 6-9 times during their parent or guardian’s military career.
+Military-connected students can move six to nine times during their parent or guardian’s military career.
 These students can face hardships brought on by frequent moves, a service member’s absence due to deployment and the difficulties of post-deployment reintegration.
 Some of the support provided to military families can also be extended to students with other military connections such as siblings and extended family.
 Veteran families may need support due to lasting effects from military service.
 The Military Family Liaison is an optional position that can be added to an existing position’s workload.
 Schools that take on the responsibilities listed here are eligible for the Purple Star Designation.

 Military Family Liaison responsibilities include: